Cro-Magnon: Mortuary practices

-EEMH buried their dead, commonly with a variety symbolic grave goods as well as red ochre, and multiple people were often buried in the same grave.
+Cro-Magnons buried their dead, commonly with a variety symbolic grave goods as well as red ochre, and multiple people were often buried in the same grave.
 However, the archaeological record has yielded few graves, less than 5 preserved per millennium, which could indicate burials were seldom given.
 Consequently, it is unclear if they represent isolated burials or form a much more generalised mortuary tradition.
 Across Europe, some graves contained multiple individuals, in this case most often featuring both sexes.

-Most burials are dated to the Gravettian (most notably 31–29 thousand years ago) and towards the end of the Magdalenian (from 14 to 11 thousand years ago).
+Most burials are dated to the Gravettian (most notably 29,000 to 31,000 years ago) and towards the end of the Magdalenian (from 11,000 to 14,000 years ago).
 None are identified during the Aurignacian.
 Gravettian burials seem to differ from post-LGM ones.
 The former ranged across Europe from Portugal to Siberia, whereas the latter conspicuously restricted to Italy, Germany, and southwest France.
 About half of buried Gravettians were infants, whereas infant burials were much less common post-LGM, but it is debated if this was due to social differences or infant mortality rates.
 Graves are also commonly associated with animal remains and tools, but it is unclear if this was intentional or was coincidentally a part of the filler.
 They are much less common post-LGM, and post-LGM graves are more commonly associated with ornaments than Gravettian graves.